 Deyang Sichuan, China Travel Guide

-Deyang boasts several landmarks that are essential viewing for any visitor.
-These places possess deep insights into the region's past and present.
+Deyang boasts several points of interest that are essential viewing for any visitor.
+These spots possess deep insights into the region's past and present.

 Sanxingdui Museum is a must-visit site located in Guanghan, a county-level city under Deyang's administration (approximately 40 kilometers south of Deyang city center).
 This museum showcases artifacts from the ancient Sanxingdui culture, a significant Bronze Age civilization dating back 3,000 to 5,000 years.
 It pre-dates common understandings of Chinese civilization.